ecopque/ecopque/README.md

 ## Hello, welcome!
-Sit down, grab a coffee, and let's explore code together while exchanging great ideas.
-In this space, you'll find a variety of code, with a focus on Python and its variations.
-While Python is my main language, I don't limit myself to just one.
-You'll also find examples of CSS, HTML, Shell, and much more.
-In the end, it's only a matter of time before I learn new languages and can contribute to even more projects.
-Let's move forward!
+Sit down, grab a coffee and let's explore code together while exchanging ideas.
+Here, you’ll find a variety of code, with a primary focus on Python and its libraries.
+Additionally, there are examples in CSS, HTML, Shell and more.
+Even if we don’t speak the same language (yet), we will certainly find a solution to any challenge that arises.

 ## My Links
 Visit my <strong>hub link</strong> and see more. ;-)